 Preaching in the Episcopal Church is Being Improved

-I talked to a number of people, and soon found, much to my surprise, that preaching was not being emphasized in many Episcopal seminaries.
-Most offered only several homiletics courses and some required just one.
+I talked to a number of people, and soon found, much to my surprise, that the emphasis on preaching varies considerably among Episcopal seminaries.
 What was needed was a basic course in the art and practice of preaching, a “boot camp” for budding preachers.

 Consequently, we began our annual Preaching Excellence Program (PEP) Conferences in 1988.
-Every year, the deans and homiletics professors of the 10 Episcopal seminaries and other institutions preparing students for Episcopal ordination select 50 to 60 seminarians who show promise in preaching.
-They spend an all-expense-paid week honing their preaching skills, led by four or five homiletics professors, an equal number of skilled parish preachers, a faculty dean and well-know guest lecturers who have included the Rev. Drs.
-Jim Forbes, William Sloan Coffin, Robert Bellah, Will Willimon, Dan Mathews, Walter Brueggemann, Barbara Brown Taylor, Tom Long, John Claypool, Sam Lloyd, Fred Craddock, Gene Sutton, Cleo LaRue and Tom Troeger, as well as Presiding Bishops Ed Browning and Katharine Jefferts Schori and Supreme Court Justice Sandra Day O’Connor.
+Every year, the deans and homiletics professors of the Episcopal seminaries and other institutions preparing students for Episcopal ordination, nominate seminarians who show promise in preaching to attend PEP.
+This select group of between 50 and 60 students spends an all-expense-paid week honing their preaching skills led by a faculty of distinguished homiletics professors, highly-regarded parish preachers, and nationally recognized guest lectures who have included over the years Walter Brueggemann, Katharine Jefferts Schori, Sam Wells, and Tom Long.

 For me personally, attending these Conferences has been thrilling.
 I’m not an emotional person, but I am always moved when I see some 70 seminarians and clergy in a community dedicated to excellent preaching.
-After the first Conference I came home and told my wife that for the first time I thought I’d definitely seen the Holy Spirit at work.
+After the first Conference, I came home and told my wife that for the first time I thought I’d definitely seen the Holy Spirit at work.
 She asked if he would help me get the basement cleaned out.
-Not yet, at least not completely.
+That took another 20 years.

-More recently, we are conducting preaching Conferences in various dioceses around the country for active parish priests, cosponsored by their diocesan bishops.
-Considering the Church’s 10,000 active priests, this program has tremendous room for expansion beyond the almost 2,500 that have experienced our seminarian Conferences.
+The EPF also conducts preaching Conferences in dioceses around the country for active parish priests, cosponsored by their diocesan bishops.
+Diocesan preaching intensives provide a timely refresher for the polished, and a welcome deepening for those relative new to parish ministry.
+Considering the Church’s 5,000 active priests, this program has tremendous room for expansion beyond the 2,500 that have experienced our seminarian Conferences.

 A. Gary Shilling, Ph.D